yowainwright/fjsf/README.md

 4. Provides fuzzy search across script names and workspaces
 5. Executes scripts with the correct package manager command

-**JSON Explorer Mode:**
+**Find Mode:**

-1. Discovers all `package.json` files
+1. Searches your repository for all files matching the given filename
-2. Flattens all JSON objects into searchable dot-notation paths
+2. Flattens all found JSON files into searchable dot-notation paths
 3. Caches JSON with mtime validation for fast subsequent searches
-4. Provides fuzzy search across paths, keys, and values
+4. Provides fuzzy search across paths, keys, and values from ALL found files
+5. Shows which file/workspace each entry belongs to

-**Custom JSON Mode:**
+**Exec Mode:**

-1. Reads specified JSON files
+1. Reads the specified JSON file
-2. Flattens into dot-notation paths
-3. Caches for fast searching
-4. Same fuzzy search experience
+2. Navigates to the specified key using dot notation
+3. Validates the key is a script (starts with `scripts.`)
+4. Executes the script with the appropriate package manager

 ## Supported Package Managers